 Getting around: The Metro system can be exhausting and crowded, but it’s the best way to get around the city, especially to cover longer distances.
 When you arrive in Paris you can buy a ticket for the length of your stay at a ticket booth in every bigger metro station, there are special tickets for the duration of one day to a week, or you buy a carnet of ten single tickets from a vending machine.
 Every ticket is valid for the metro, buses, RER network and can also be used for the velib bikes.
 It’s also possible to buy the tickets online in advance.
 If you want to use the Parisian bike sharing system Velib you can register online, download the app and rent bikes with your metro card.
 There are bike stations all over the city and once you feel comfortable enough to handle the local traffic, the bikes often are actually the fastest way to get around.

 Porte Saint Martin is a mixed neighborhood with some traditional and some very stylish corners.
+Close to Gare de l’Est there is the lovely bookshop La Comète for example.
 On Rue du Faubourg Saint-Denis, which is a lively, local street with a bright mixture of Afro shops, local epiceries, hip cafes and small market halls you certainly find a place for every gusto and occasion.
-There is the cafe and flower shop Peonies, for example and Restaurant 52 Faubourg, which is open everyday for breakfast to dinner.
+There is the cafe and flower shop Peonies, for example and Restaurant 52 Faubourg, which is open everyday from breakfast to dinner.
 The interior is clean and industrial but the food is a fresh, modern take on traditional french cuisine with local and in-season ingredients.
 They also have a delicious bottle of Sancerre.
 L’Avante-Poste around the corner is a lovely restaurant, too with a great fresh and interesting kitchen and welcoming and bright interiors.
 They also have a great value for money lunch menu.
 For cafe or pastries you should go to bakery BO&MIE right on rue Saint Martin and enjoy all the brioches, croissants and cakes.
 Another nice, small restaurant is Anahi, where they focus on Latin-American dishes, especially perfect steaks, but also great ceviche or fish.
 You’ll also have a good time and good food at Bonhomie or restaurant Pouliche.
 More popular restaurants to try are Fenchie, Racines, Vivant 2 and Richer.

 Rue du Chateau d’Eau